-Rack Mounting: Rack mounting ears, extenders and screws are supplied with the STC-2000A for the purpose of mounting the unit in a standard rack.
-Don't block ventilation slots or place above heat sources.
+Rack Mounting: Rack mounting ears and screws are supplied with the STC-2002 for the purpose of mounting the unit in a standard rack.

-Rubber Feet: Rubber feet are not supplied with the STC-2000A.
+Rubber Feet: Rubber feet are not supplied with the STC-2002.
 The anticipated usage of the product is within a rack.
 If, however, in the unlikely case where the usage will be on a shelf, table or some other flat surface, rubber feet should be used to prevent sliding with the possible resultant damage.
 They should be of the type that sticks on the bottom of the unit.
 These can be purchased cheaply at many retail outlets.
 The waxed paper is first removed from each foot.
-The foot is then applied to the bottom of the STC-2000A such that they are placed in each corner an inch from the 2 corner surfaces.
+The foot is then applied to the bottom of the STC-2002 such that they are placed in each corner an inch from the 2 corner surfaces.
 Subsequently, if the unit will be rack mounted, remove the rubber feet.

 System Hardware Connections: Except for the generalized previous descriptions, complete system hardware setup is beyond the scope of this manual.
 Consult the manuals for each of the components in the system.
-The sum of the manuals is less than the whole: Be forewarned that the general information contained herein is meant as an overview of the system only, an overview to describe how the STC-2000A integrates with the other components in the system and some of its' typical usage's.
+The sum of the manuals is less than the whole: Be forewarned that the general information contained herein is meant as an overview of the system only, an overview to describe how the STC-2002 integrates with the other components in the system and some of its' typical usage's.
 The information presented here does not adequately describe the many hazardous situations that could occur brought about by the incorrect constellation of valve states, temperatures, pressures and voltages.
 The system needs to have safety provisions should inadvertent human intervention cause changes or should a power failure of any or all parts of the system occur.
-Safety concerns include electrocution and explosion.
+Safety concerns include electrocution and explosion. .

-programmable hardware setup discussion (for detailed setup see Section 3 but please read this overview section first)
+programmable hardware setup discussion (for detailed setup see Section [x3](#) but please read this overview section first)